LeoEschebach/JS-Group-Project-/README.md

 The purpose of this repository is to complete a group project providing three webpages including our skills in JavaScript DOM.
 The group project may be viewed by clicking on the "GroupJSDOM" folder.

-Tools/Languages used: JavaScript, HTML, CSS, Bootstrap.
+Tools/Languages used: JavaScript, HTML, Bootstrap.

 ## Instructions